thomasisberg/macos-web-development/README.md

 - **PHP** versions 5.6 to 7.4
 - **sphp** a PHP switching script

 All of the above will only be installed if not already on the machine.
 However, **Apache** and versions of **PHP** will only be skipped by default if they were already installed *with Homebrew*.
 If not, they will be installed with Homebrew and replace existing ones, which will remain untouched on the system.
-Should you choose to uninstall with *Macos-web-development*, the existing software should "come alive" again.
+Should you choose to uninstall with *Macos-web-development*, the existing software should "come alive" like nothing ever happened.

 ### Uninstallation